Who is behind .auCheck?

-What is auCheck?
+What is .auCheck?

 Why is it important to be up to date?

-Using internet security standards will not protect you from every threat, but it does provide a basic layer of protection for the most common and basic cybersecurity incidents.
+Threats develop constantly as criminals advance their techniques and new vulnerabilities are discovered.
+Therefore, mitigation measures are continuously developed and updated.
+Using internet standards will not protect you from every threat, but it does provide a layer of protection for the most common cybersecurity incidents.

 Is Australia leading in adopting secure internet standards?